miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

 ## Reference

 This is my convertion of the original course "Skate to Ski" from Rollerblade.
-I you interested, watch [youtube videos](https://www.youtube.com/playlist?list=PLG0epWKWDn1Yz6S39KjI1-xbtO8yIKnhO) or visit [Rollerblade site](https://www.rollerblade.com/skate-to-ski/).
+If you interested in course, watch [videos](https://www.youtube.com/playlist?list=PLG0epWKWDn1Yz6S39KjI1-xbtO8yIKnhO) or visit [Rollerblade site](https://www.rollerblade.com/skate-to-ski/).

 You can [download](https://www.rollerblade.com/themes/rollerblade19_new/pdf/18_RB_Skate_To_Ski_Pamphlet_Print_v2.pdf) all course in one pdf.